maxrh/sashiko-pattern-designer/TECHNICAL_SPEC.md

 ### Click Selection
 - Checks all visible stitch instances from `visibleStitchInstancesRef`
-- Uses `distancePointToSegment()` with 10px threshold
+- Uses `distancePointToSegment()` with `SELECT_THRESHOLD` pixels
 - Finds closest visible stitch to click point
 - Modifiers:
   - Ctrl/Cmd/Shift: Toggle selection (add/remove from set)
   - No modifier: Replace selection (clear and select one)

 ### Drag Selection
-- Rectangle selection with visual feedback (blue dashed border)
+- Rectangle selection with visual feedback (see Canvas Render Order for colors)
 - Checks all visible stitch instances from `visibleStitchInstancesRef`
 - Uses `lineIntersectsRect()` to detect line-rectangle intersection
 - Selects all stitches with at least one visible instance intersecting the rectangle
 - Prevents onClick from firing after drag via `justFinishedDragRef`
-- Ignores drags smaller than 5x5 pixels (treats as click instead)
+- Ignores drags smaller than 5×5 pixels (treats as click instead)
 - Modifiers:
   - Ctrl/Cmd/Shift: Add to existing selection
   - No modifier: Replace selection